vahidszd/test/README.md

        config.section_("Site")
        config.Site.storageSite = "T2_CH_CERN"
        ```
   * As you see This script cotains different sections seperated with empty line.
 You can study more about these sections on [CRAB configuration file](https://twiki.cern.ch/twiki/bin/view/CMSPublic/CRAB3ConfigurationFile).
 We have already produced five milion MiniBias events stored in 1000 root files and have stored them in **/eos/cms/store/group/dpg_bril/comm_bril/phase2-sim/FBCM/Aug2022Workshop/MinBias/FBCMV2MinBias/220820_202455/0000**.
   * To submit jobs to the Crab you need to have permission.

-* **Simulation of bunches with different pileupes by mixing the Minibias events generated in first step**
+* **Generatiin, Simulating and Degitizing**
-  * Now go to **CMSSW_11_2_0_pre10/src/SimFbcm/SampleConfigs/CrabSamples2SubmitJobs/v3CrabAug2022** directory and
+  * Now go to **CMSSW_11_2_0_pre10/src/SimFbcm/SampleConfigs/CrabSamples2SubmitJobs/v3CrabAug2022** directory and  list the contet of the directory. there should be a python script named  **GEN_SIM_DIGI_M2_cfg.py** .
+This is the main code which has been created by
+    ```sh
+    cmsDriver.py --evt_type SingleNuE10_cfi -s GEN,SIM,DIGI --mc --fileout file:GEN_SIM_DIGI.root --conditions auto:phase2_realistic --pileup_input file:MinBias_14TeV_pythia8_TuneCUETP8M1_GEN_SIM.root --pileup "AVE_200_BX_25ns,{'B':(-3,3),'N':1.5}" --era Phase2,fbcmDigi,OnlyfbcmDigi --datatier GEN-SIM-DIGI-RAW --geometry Extended2026D81 --eventcontent FEVTDEBUG --python_filename GEN_SIM_DIGI_cfg.py --customise   SimFbcm/SiPadDigitizer/aging.no_aging,Configuration/DataProcessing/Utils.addMonitoring --nThreads 2 -n 2 --no_exe
+    ```
+  * Again you can test it by runing it locally.
+But it's better to modify some of it's lines to reduce it's running time. look at lines 23, 24 and 25.
+    ```py
+    baseDirectory ='/eos/cms/store/group/dpg_bril/comm_bril/phase2-sim/FBCM/Aug2022Workshop/MinBias/FBCMV2MinBias/220820_202455'
+    minBiasFiles = getInputFileList(baseDirectory, "MinBias" )
+    #minBiasFiles = [minBiasFiles[0]]
+    ```
+  * As you see the last line is commented by '#'.
+Delet the '#' and comment above line.
+It should look like
+    ```py
+    baseDirectory ='/eos/cms/store/group/dpg_bril/comm_bril/phase2-sim/FBCM/Aug2022Workshop/MinBias/FBCMV2MinBias/220820_202455'
+    #minBiasFiles = getInputFileList(baseDirectory, "MinBias" )
+    minBiasFiles = [minBiasFiles[0]]
+      ```
+       Now the script uses only one of the root files generated in privious step.